Crockpot White Chicken Chili

 Is Chicken Chili Gluten Free?

-The only ingredient that may make this recipe not gluten free is the chicken broth.
+The only ingredient that may make this recipe not gluten-free is the chicken broth.
 Most chicken broths are gluten-free but it is always a good idea to just check the labels to be sure.
-You can substitute with water or there are some decent gluten free chicken broth varieties that are specifically labeled as such if you are uncertain.
+You can substitute with water or some decent gluten-free chicken broth varieties are specifically labeled as such if you are uncertain.

 More Chili Recipes